Learn more about St. Luke: https://www.catholic.org/saints/saint.php?saint_id=76

 The Lord sends us out also.
 We should be spreading His word, because there are still too few people out in the world to proclaim His word.
 Are you spreading His word?
 Are you willing to be a laborer for the Lord?
 You should be ready to bring His peace, especially now.

-Prayer: Heavenly Father, I choose you.
+Prayer: Heavenly Father, with your peace in my I try to share it with my world.
 In Jesus’ holy name, Amen.

 What occasion is there then for boasting?
 It is ruled out.
 On what principle, that of works?
 No, rather on the principle of faith.
 For we consider that a person is justified by faith apart from works of the law.
 Does God belong to Jews alone?
 Does he not belong to Gentiles, too?
 Yes, also to Gentiles, for God is one and will justify the circumcised on the basis of faith and the uncircumcised through faith.

 God will judge us on our faith, not our works.
 But if we truly believe in Him, follow Him and do as He commands, do we not do works?
 Works are a natural outflow of faith so we cannot say we have one or the other.
 We must have both.
 Do you?